cqse/teamscale-jacoco-agent/agent/README.md

 - `ignore-duplicates`: forces JaCoCo to ignore duplicate class files.
 This is the default to make the initial setup of the tool as easy as possible.
 However, this should be disabled for productive use if possible.
   See the special section on `ignore-duplicates` below.
-- `class-dir`: the path under which all class files of the profiled application are stored.
-Normally, this is inferred by the agent automatically.
-For some application, profiling performance may improve if you specify it explicitly.
-May be a directory or a Jar/War/Ear/... file.
-Separate multiple paths with a semicolon.
-(For details see path format section above)
 - `upload-url`: an HTTP(S) URL to which to upload generated XML files.
 The XML files will be zipped before the upload.
 - `upload-metadata`: paths to files that should also be included in uploaded zips.
 Separate multiple paths with a semicolon.